asideridis/app-helper-chatbot/README.md

 # 🧩 Project Overview
-A private Retrieval-Augmented Generation (RAG) chatbot built for internal use at a bank.
+A private Retrieval-Augmented Generation (RAG) chatbot built for internal use at an enterprise.

 **Purpose:** help users understand how internal banking applications work by querying PDF-based manuals.